Online Payroll Explained

-For records that need to be kept for several years, think about how you’ll archive them.
-Good payroll accounting software will do some of this for you but you’ll still need some paper archives for documents like tax forms.
+Consider how you’ll archive records that need to be retained for several years.
+Some of this will be done for you by good payroll accounting software, but you’ll still need some paper archives for papers like tax forms.

 Understand what to do when your payroll changes

-Your payroll isn’t fixed – it will vary as you hire new employees.
-Whenever a new employee joins your business, make sure all the correct government tax documentation is completed and filed.
+Payroll isn’t set in stone; it will fluctuate when you hire additional staff.
+Whenever a new employee joins your company, double-check that all necessary federal tax paperwork is completed and filed.

-Payments to the people on your payroll will vary too and you’ll need to include them in your system in different ways.
-Some examples include:
+Payments to your payroll employees will change, and you’ll need to incorporate them into your system in a variety of ways.
+Here are a few examples:

 - Salaried worker